5 Ways to Attract Cardinals to a Bird Feeder

 The range of the Northern Cardinal.
 Image source: Wikipedia

-While they are a common bird, there are a few things you can do to have a high chance of drawing in these awe-inspiring birds to your yard.
+There are a few things you can do to have a high chance of drawing in these awe-inspiring birds to your yard.

 cardinal, bird, wood-6315820.jpg